ChrisWu1997/onshape-cad-parser/README.md

 # OnShape-CAD-Parser

 A simple parser to collect CAD construction data from OnShape.
-It's part of our project [DeepCAD: A Deep Generative Network for Computer-Aided Design Models]().
+It's part of our project [DeepCAD: A Deep Generative Network for Computer-Aided Design Models](https://github.com/ChrisWu1997/DeepCAD), ICCV 2021.

 It's built on [Onshape-public/apikey](https://github.com/onshape-public/apikey).
 Python 2 (2.7.9+) is required.